nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 Now that you've configured both Google and Nautobot for SAML, you still need to enable SAML for your users in your Google domain.

-On Google's official document to [Set up your own custom SAML application](https://support.google.com/a/answer/6087519?hl=en), scroll down to **Turn on your SAML app** and follow the remaining instructions to enable and verify SAML in Google.
+On Google's official site to [Set up your own custom SAML application](https://support.google.com/a/answer/6087519?hl=en), scroll down to **Turn on your SAML app** and follow the remaining instructions to enable and verify SAML in Google.

 #### Login with SAML